obfusk/srvbak/README.md

   srvbak - server backup (cron job)

-  srvbak backups configuration files (using baktogit), data, and databases (currently mongodb and postgresql).  ...
+  srvbak backups configuration files (using baktogit [2]), data, and databases (currently mongodb and postgresql).

   See \*.sample for examples.